-Always do your best to maintain transparency with your viewers if you are monetizing certain aspects of your vlog.
+Always do your best to maintain transparency with your viewers if you make money by monetizing certain aspects of your YouTube channel.
 If something feels shady, probably shouldn’t go through with it.
 If you need to clarify things, err on the side of caution.
 Provide value to your audience and they will return that value by way of utilizing your links and sponsors.

 Now that we’ve covered most of the technical components of vlogging, let’s go over some tips to get you off and running!

-It may sound odd coming after that last bit, but don’t let the technical parts get in the way of telling your story.
+- It may sound odd coming after that last bit, but don’t let the technical parts get in the way of telling your story.
 If all you have is your phone, use it.
-Vlogging is usually a forgiving genre of content, as long as your story is entertaining.
+Vlogging is usually a forgiving genre of video, as long as your story is entertaining.

-Story, story, story!
-You may not immediately think so, but the best vlogs follow the traditional narrative mechanics, such as setup/conflict/resolution, or even the.
-Find your narrative in the daily or weekly activities and tell it.
+- Story, story, story!
+You may not immediately think so, but the best vlogs follow the traditional narrative mechanics, such as setup/conflict/resolution, or even the

-Personality is half of content!
+- Personality is half of content!
 Let’s be honest, even if someone you really like has a vlog, how often are you going to watch if there’s nothing going on except incessant ramblings?
-You need both halves to create a great vlog.
+You need both halves to create a great story.
 Show your personality while doing entertaining things.

-Look at your daily routine to find ideas to work into your vlog.
-Things that are already part of your schedule or are schedule-adjacent are easiest to lock down in a vlog.
+- Look at your daily routine to find ideas to work into your vlog.
+Things that are already part of your schedule or are schedule-adjacent are easiest to lock down in a video.

-Look at your commute to see what sort of locations you can shoot content in.
+- Look at your commute to see what sort of locations you can shoot video in.
 Do you walk to work?
 Bike?
 Boosted board?
 Drive?
 What stops can you throw in to shoot, or quick little fun bits can you include in your videos?

-Vlogs often will require planning and effort.
-Not always, but don’t lose sight of the fact that you will have to work at putting together a fun vlog.
+- Vlogs often will require planning and effort.
+Not always, but don’t lose sight of the fact that you will have to work at putting together a fun video.

-Collaborate with other local vloggers!
-If you don’t have friends who vlog, find other vloggers in the area and make some new friends!
-If your friends vlog, orchestrate collabs with them.
+- Collaborate with other local vloggers!
+If you don’t have friends who already have a channel, find other vloggers in the area and make some new friends!
+If your friends vlog, orchestrate collaborations with them.
 Make sure that for the content they provide you on your channel, you’re reciprocating content for their channel.

-If you’re going out and doing something (especially if you plan on vlogging it already), announce it on Twitter.
-If you’ve picked up some new vlogging followers, you may be able to get a good crew out for a fun evening, benefitting everyone’s channel.
-If not, your followers may see something that interests them and they’ll look out for it on your upcoming vlog.
+- If you’re going out and doing something (especially if you plan on vlogging it already), announce it on Twitter.
+If you’ve picked up some new vlogging followers, you may be able to get a good crew out for a fun evening, benefiting everyone’s channel.
+If not, your followers may see something that interests them and they’ll look out for it on your channel.

-If you have any questions or comments about anything we’ve covered, please leave a comment down below and we’ll do our best to answer them for you!
+If you have any questions or comments about anything we’ve covered, please follow us on Twitter at @creatorbeat_ or leave a comment down below and we’ll do our best to answer them for you!